Nsustain/nsustain.com/README.md

-Here are the exact steps we took to make our website from ground-up, so that you can make your own website relatively easily if you'd like to.
+Here are the exact steps we took to make our website from ground-up, in case you'd like to contribute.
-This will be helpful if you'd like to become a contributor, too.
+This will be helpful if you'd like to make your own website based on Nsustain, too.

 <br>
 <br>